DEVSMSM/Zero-Rules/Jungle.md

 **Are We Sell Or Share Users Data ?**

--No, We Do Not Sell and Share Any Data Stored by ZeroHosting.
+-No, We Do Not Sell and Share Any Data Stored by Jungle.

 **Can Users Request Deletion Thier Data ?**

 -Yes, Users Can Any Time To Request Deletion Thier Data.

--Users Can Join Support Server Or Dm Me Or Contact With Email For Deletion Thier Data.
+-Users Can Join Support Server Or Dm Owner Or Contact With Email For Deletion Thier Data.

 **Contact Us**